Craigston Castle

 Opening Times

-* Opening dates see website (www.craigston-castle.co.uk).
-Guided house tours: 1pm, 2pm and 3pm.)
+* Opening dates and timing see website (www.craigston-castle.co.uk).
+Guided tours last around 45-60 min.
+Prior booking through email recommended as we accept only 6 people per tour.
 Groups by appointment throughout the year.

 What's Nearby